Bruce Bates

-Bruce Bates is a Canadian retired professional soccer player.
+Bruce Bates (born June 13, 1960) is a Canadian soccer player.

 Career

 A native of the Vancouver area, Bates played amateur soccer locally for Richmond Olympic and briefly spent time as a reserve player for the Vancouver Whitecaps.
-At the age of 20 he impressed the coaches of the Calgary Boomers during open tryouts enough to win a spot with the NASL side.
+At age 20, he joined the Calgary Boomers, on the NASL side.
 He appeared in ten matches that year, but the Boomers folded after one season.
-In 1982 he joined Calgary teammates Jürgen Stars and Tom Boric on the Tampa Bay Rowdies roster.
+In 1982, he joined Calgary teammates Jürgen Stars and Tom Boric on the Tampa Bay Rowdies roster.
 He also played for the Rowdies during their run to the 1983 Indoor Grand Prix title.

 Before the 1983 outdoor season began, he and Peter Gruber were dealt to Calgary Mustangs of the Canadian Professional Soccer League, where he was later named team captain.
 The CPSL folded after only one season.

-In 1985 he played in the semi-pro Pacific Rim Soccer League for the New Westminster Queens Park Rangers along with other NASL alumni, Garry Ayre, Peter Stanley, and Carl Shearer.
+In 1985, he played in the semi-pro Pacific Rim Soccer League for the New Westminster Queens Park Rangers along with other NASL alumni, Garry Ayre, Peter Stanley, and Carl Shearer.
 He and the Rangers won the season title with a 16-4-4 record, but fell, 3–0, to Vancouver Columbus in the PSRL President's Cup finals.